 - The right to testify or to refuse to testify without such refusal being detrimental to the student.

 e.
 The Conduct of Committee Hearings

 Hearings before the Committee shall be confidential and shall be closed to all persons except the following: Student, Advisor/Counsel, Witnesses who shall be defined as persons related to the incident, who are allowed to give testimony singularly and in the absence of the other witnesses and leave the hearing meeting room immediately upon completion of the testimony.

-The hearing will be taped until the committee goes into closed session.
-A record of the open session will be prepared by the Associate Dean of Counseling and Career Services.
+The hearing will be taped recorded electronically until the committee goes into closed session.
+A record of the open session will be prepared by the Associate Dean of Student Success.
 The tape will be erased at the end of the hearing or the appeal (if one occurs).

-The Dean of Students will advise the complainant and the accuser in writing of his/her determination and of the sanction(s) imposed, if any, within five (5) days.
+The Dean of Student Services and Development will advise the complainant and the accuser in writing of his/her determination and of the sanction(s) imposed, if any, within five (5) school days.

-The Dean of Students may impose any one or a combination of the following disciplinary sanctions.
-The sanctions that may be imposed will include, but not be limited to, the following:
+The Dean of Student Services and Development may impose any one or a combination of the following disciplinary sanctions.
+The sanctions that may be imposed will include but are not limited to the following:

 - Restitution: A student may be required to pay for the repair or replacement cost for any damage he or she causes to property, real or personal.
 A student may be required to provide specific in-kind services.

 - Educational Sanction: A student may be required to participate in a specific program(s), either of an educational nature or counseling nature, including but not limited to instruction or research.
 The student is responsible for all expenses arising out or related to the requirements of this Sanction, including expenses for education, counseling or treatment, where such expenses are incurred.